-St. Norbert College's Campus Safety staff consists of a core of full- and part-time professionals assisted by students.
+Officers of Campus Safety are not sworn law enforcement.
 St. Norbert College Campus Safety staff have the authority to ask persons for identification and to determine whether individuals have lawful business at St. Norbert College.
 St. Norbert College Campus Safety staff also have the authority to enforce campus rules and regulations, as well as issue parking tickets, which are billed to financial accounts of students, faculty and staff.
 Campus Safety officers patrol all campus property as well as the neighborhood immediately adjacent to SNC property.
 Campus Safety officers do not have powers of arrest.
 Criminal incidents are referred to the De Pere Police Department or other law enforcement agencies that have jurisdiction on the campus.
 Campus Safety provides on-campus workspace for De Pere police and holds frequent meetings with law enforcement agencies to exchange crime-related information, reports and statistics.
 All crime victims and witnesses are encouraged to immediately report any crime to Campus Safety and the De Pere Police Department.
 Prompt reporting will ensure timely posting of warning notices on campus and timely disclosures of crime statistics.